HanaAhmedMahmoud/Squid-Game-Survival-Model/README.md

 <img width="540" alt="Screenshot 2025-01-19 at 17 10 14" src="https://github.com/user-attachments/assets/8952e14b-f0cb-48be-967d-51b140fad997" />

+- True Positives (91): The model successfully identified the participants who did not survive.
+- True Negatives (22): The model also correctly predicted some survivors.
+- False Positives (8): A few participants who survived were incorrectly predicted to have died.
+- False Negatives (11): The model incorrectly classified some participants who died as survivors.

 I then plotted the decision tree using the plot_tree function from sklearn.tree